-Don’t give away your personal details to every person you meet, even if they seem friendly or are the most handsome fellas you’ve ever met.
+Don’t give away your personal details to every person you meet, even if they seem friendly.
 It’s okay to join travel groups and meet people outside your comfort zone, but don’t immediately share your itineraries.
 It’s okay to tell white lies, such as a fake hotel booking or that you’re not alone.

-One night in Paris, a creepy guy started chatting with me and pretending to walk towards the same train station.
+One night in Paris, a creepy guy started chatting with me and acted like we were coincidentally walking towards the same street and train station.
 I gave a fake name and made up a story about how I’m staying with my cousin who lives in France.
 I couldn’t shake him off, so I entered a souvenir shop.
-When he left, I lingered in the shop for a few minutes, and then took a different route back to my hotel.
+When he left, I lingered in the shop for a few more minutes to be sure, and then took a different route back to my hotel.

 9. Get travel insurance.